UniversalDependencies/docs/workgroups/expletives.md

 # Working Group on Expletives

-Expletives are (i) morphologically identical to pro-forms (typically third person pronouns or locative pro-adverbs), (ii) non-referential (neither anaphoric/cataphoric nor exophoric), and (iii) devoid of any but a vacuous semantic role (Postal and Pullum, 1988).
+As a tentative definition of expletives, we can characterize them as pro-forms (typically third person pronouns or locative pro-adverbs) that occur in core argument positions but are non-referential (and therefore not assigned a semantic role).
+Below we review the range of constructions where expletives have been claimed to occur and discuss alternative analyses.

+## Subject Expletives

+The first type of construction where expletives are found are those involving impersonal verbs, or 0-place predicates, including so-called weather verbs.

+1. It rains
+2. Il pleut

+### Impersonal Verbs

+### Presentation Constructions

+### Extraposed Clauses

+### Inherent Reflexives

+## Issues

 ## References